frconor-ebook/meditations/_posts/2025-03-06-charity-versus-anger.md

 If somebody is laying a table in the wrong way, or doing the laundry in the wrong way, or mopping the floor with the wrong end of the stick or something, we have to try and tell them, 'No, you use the mop with the other end.'
 Or, 'You point the fork on the table or the knife in the other way, in the other direction.'

 We have a nice sort of anger to correct them.
-If we see people mopping the floor with wood and we walk by and say, 'Well, it doesn\'t really matter" that\'s not a very good reaction to have, because we want people to do a good job.
+If we see people mopping the floor with wood and we walk by and say, 'Well, it doesn\'t really matter,' that\'s not a very good reaction to have, because we want people to do a good job.
 We want them to learn more things.

 There\'s a certain very slight anger to correct.
 This was the anger that Our Lord had in the temple.
 When He went in and found the money changers and the merchants there, He threw them all out of the temple (John 2:14-15).